dev-kewlani/Credit-Risk-Modeling/README.md

 1. **Logistic Regression**: Using the WoE-transformed features to build a logistic regression model.
 2. **Model Evaluation**: Performance evaluation using metrics like accuracy, ROC-AUC, and confusion matrices.
 3. **Feature Importance**: Analysis of important variables in default prediction.

-The script `model.py` can be used to automate the training and evaluation process.

 ## Dependencies